Unheimliche Geschichten (1919 film)

+Unheimliche Geschichten is also known under the titles Weird Tales, Five Sinister Stories, or Tales of the Uncanny.
+The original negative of the film is considered lost, though a restoration sourced from a nitrate print by the Cinémathèque française has been released.

-A remake, also directed by Oswald, was released in 1932.
+A remake by the same name, also directed by Oswald, was released in 1932.

 Plot

 At midnight in a closed antiquarian bookshop, three figures – Death, the Devil and the Harlot – step out of paintings and read five macabre stories.
 The first story is The Apparition, about a man (Veidt) and a woman (Berber) who check into a hotel.
 When the woman vanishes, everyone there denies she ever existed.
 It is later revealed that she died of the plague and the hotel management wanted to cover it up.
 The second story is called The Hand, about two men (Veidt and Schunzel) who compete over a woman they desire.
 The loser kills his opponent, which leads to the victim's ghostly hand avenging itself on his murderer.
 The third story is The Black Cat, about a drunk (Schunzel) who murders his wife (Berber) and walls up her body in his cellar.
 The family cat reveals his murderous secret to the police.
 The fourth story is The Suicide Club, about a detective who discovers a secret society only to be chosen as their next victim via a card game.
 The final story called The Spectre is about a braggart baron (Veidt) who encourages his wife (Berber) to have an affair with a total stranger.
 With the completion of the fifth tale, the clock in the shop strikes one and the three ghostly storytellers retreat back into their paintings.